Maternal death: Trends

 The United Nations Population Fund (UNFPA; formerly known as the United Nations Fund for Population Activities) have established programs that support efforts in reducing maternal death.
 These efforts include education and training for midwives, supporting access to emergency services in obstetric and newborn care networks, and providing essential drugs and family planning services to pregnant women or those planning to become pregnant.
 They also support efforts for review and response systems regarding maternal deaths.

 According to the 2010 United Nations Population Fund report, low-resource nations account for ninety-nine percent of maternal deaths with the majority of those deaths occurring in Sub-Saharan Africa and Southern Asia.
 Globally, high and middle income countries experience lower maternal deaths than low income countries.
 The Human Development Index (HDI) accounts for between 82 and 85 percent of the maternal mortality rates among countries.
 In most cases, high rates of maternal deaths occur in the same countries that have high rates of infant mortality.
 These trends are a reflection that higher income countries have stronger healthcare infrastructure, more doctors, use more advanced medical technologies and have fewer barriers to accessing care than low income countries.
 In low income countries, the most common cause of maternal death is obstetrical hemorrhage, followed by hypertensive disorders of pregnancy.
 This is contrast to high income countries, for which the most common cause is thromboembolism.

 Between 1990 and 2015, the maternal mortality ratio has decreased from 385 deaths per 100,000 live births to 216 maternal deaths per 100,000 live births.
 Some factors that have been attributed to the decreased maternal deaths seen between this period are in part to the access that women have gained to family planning services and skilled birth attendance, meaning a midwife, doctor, or trained nurse), with back-up obstetric care for emergency situations that may occur during the process of labor.
 This can be examined further by looking at statistics in some areas of the world where inequities in access to health care services reflect an increased number of maternal deaths.
 The high maternal death rates also reflect disparate access to health services between resource communities and those that are high-resource or affluent.

-The disparities in maternal health outcomes are also present among racial groups.
-In the United States, black women are 3-4 times more likely to die from maternal mortality than white women.
-Unequal access to quality medical care, socioeconomic disparities, and systemic racism by health care providers are factors that have contributed to the high maternal mortality rates among black women.
+From 2000 to 2020, the global maternal mortality ratio declined 34.8%—from 342 to 223 deaths per 100,000 live births—since 2000; however, over 700 women still died each day from preventable pregnancy- or childbirth-related causes.
+According to the World Health Organization, in 2023 a maternal death occurred almost every two minutes.
+In 2023, just over 90 % of maternal deaths occurred in low- and lower-middle-income countries.
+The maternal mortality ratio in these countries was 346 per 100 000 live births, compared with 10 per 100 000 live births in high-income countries.
+In high-income settings, racial, ethnic, and income disparities continue to impact maternal outcomes.